 Our first recommendation for creating a more comfortable atmosphere in your basement using the window is the place ventilator fan with built-in dehumidifier in the basement window.

 2. Portable air conditioner

-This is the easiest alternative to a window air conditioner because portable air conditioners and window air conditioners are basically the same thing.
+This is the easiest alternative to a window air conditioner is a Portable AC.
+Its because portable air conditioners and window air conditioners are basically the same thing.

 Since basement windows or Hobbit Windows as they are also called are typically narrow, attaching the hose from a portable AC is an obvious alternative to a window AC.